Judith Collins drops Woodhouse as health spokesman

 "We have a fabulous team."

-Collins said there is "no suggestion" that Muller got any information from Boag.
+Collins said there is "no suggestion" that Muller got any information Boag.

 She said it was time to "move on" and win the election.